 Your liver is the second-largest organ in the body (only the skin is larger), so giving it a break from toxins, preservatives, and hard-to-process foods helps it function better every day.
 Liver health is crucial, as this is your detox organ.
 It supports your skin and hormones, as well as your immune, reproductive, and digestive systems.

 Your liver does so much amazing work that it could really benefit from nutritional support.
 So think of this cleanse as a way to supercharge the natural detox capabilities of the liver.

-In order to do all of this amazing work, your liver needs nutritional support.
-There are lots of awesome juice cleanses out there that can help flush out toxins, but more and more naturopaths and other practitioners are recommending a food-based approach to cleansing as a more frequent practice, with juice cleanses done less frequently.
+There are lots of awesome juice cleanses out there that can help flush out toxins, but more and more, naturopaths and other practitioners are recommending a food-based approach to cleansing to use as a more frequent practice, with juice cleanses less often.

 What to Cut Out During a Liver Cleanse

-Yes, you can eat while on a liver cleanse, but you’ll need to give up the following:
+Yes, you can eat during this liver cleanse, but you will need to give up the following:

-- Sugary foods (a minimal amount of fruit is okay)
+- Sugary foods (a minimal amount of fresh fruit is okay)